-Take a look at this verse, from the primary text on Vedic astrology, which clarifies Jyotiśha's own lofty purpose – to aid everyone.
+To the question, “who is Vedic Astrology for?”, Jyotish itself answers simply, “you”.
+The verse below, from the primary text on Vedic astrology, clarifies Jyotiśha's lofty purpose – to aid everyone.

 Jyotiṣh is for you - you who are in need of a balm for your wounds and a plan for your dreams.

 In the hands of an apt practitioner, Jyotiṣh has an explicit ability to resolve a key cause of suffering, by resolving our confusion with regard to purpose or dharma.

 Fundamentally, dharma can be reduced down to “that which is right”, and a dharmic life has two aspects:

 When you're confused about the past, struggling in the present, or overwhelmed by the future, you may be experiencing the effect of a common human problem: discord with dharma.